parthtiwari038/customer_behavior_analysis/README.md

 ## 📌 Project Overview

 Customer Shopping Behavior Analysis is an end-to-end Data Analytics project that analyzes customer purchasing patterns using transactional data.
-The project combines **Python, PostgreSQL, and Power BI** to clean, analyze, and visualize customer behavior, enabling data-driven business decisions.
+The project combines **Python, MySQL, and Power BI** to clean, analyze, and visualize customer behavior, enabling data-driven business decisions.

 The objective is to identify customer trends, product performance, spending behavior, subscription patterns, and revenue opportunities.